syncopika/piano_roll_browser/README.md

 ![changing note lock size](screenshots/note_lock.gif "changing note lock size")

 check out a demo! see the demo dropdown box.

+I've also implemented a very rudimentary custom instrument preset import ability (use this to create a custom instrument preset: https://github.com/syncopika/soundmaker).
+I have a couple example presets in /example_presets (test-preset2 and test-preset3) that work fine but test-preset.json, which has an ADSR envelope, is not working so well at the moment.
+Disclaimer: the functionality is currently pretty limited; there are lots of possible custom preset configurations that will break under my current implementation.
+So that feature is definitely a work-in-progress but you can maybe at least see its future potential! :)

 ### current issues:
 - downloading the audio isn't great on Chrome - the audio duration is messed up (see: https://stackoverflow.com/questions/38443084/how-can-i-add-predefined-length-to-audio-recorded-from-mediarecorder-in-chrome).